-It shall be unlawful for any person to ignite, discharge, or use consumer fireworks, as such term is defined in this article, except on the day preceding, the day of, or the day after the following national holidays:
+It shall be unlawful for a person to ignite, discharge, and/or use consumer fireworks, except on the following days:

 A person shall not ignite, discharge or use consumer fireworks on public property, school property, church property, or the property of another person without that organization's or person's express written permission to use those fireworks on those premises.

 Consumer fireworks shall not be ignited, discharged or used by a person under the influence of alcoholic liquor or controlled substances or a combination of both.